NordicPlayground/Thingy52-IOTA-Data-Marketplace-nRF-Connect-Desktop/README.md

 # nRF Connect Thingy:52 IOTA Data Marketplace Publisher

-*nRF Connect Thingy:52 IOTA Data Marketplace Publisher* (nRF Connect IDMP) is a cross platform tool that enables connection with the nRF52 development kit and utilize it's Bluetooth<sup>&reg;</sup> functionalities.
-The module is built to perform mesurements using the Thingy:52 and publish this mesurments to the [IOTA Data Marketplace](https://data.iota.org/)
+*nRF Connect Thingy:52 IOTA Data Marketplace Publisher* (nRF Connect IDMP) is a module built to perform mesurements using the Thingy:52 and publish this mesurments to the [IOTA Data Marketplace](https://data.iota.org/).
+It enables connection with the nRF52 development kit and utilize it's Bluetooth<sup>&reg;</sup> functionalities.

 *nRF Connect Thingy:52 IOTA Data Marketplace Publisher* is implemented as an app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core#creating-apps).